 To help keep your lawn in top shape throughout the summertime, make sure to give a good coating of fertiliser at the very start of summer.
 This is because temperatures haven’t yet reached their peak; fertilising in really high temperatures runs the risk of burning your lawn.

-In the summertime, it’s also a good idea to use a slow release lawn fertiliser like Maintain to further reduce the risk of burn.
+In the summertime, it’s also a good idea to use a slow release lawn fertiliser like Maintain.

 Water at the right times